 unknown domainerror will occur.

 - Make sure your service is properly configured.
-You can test a Fastly service on your local machine by using cURL and our Testing setup before changing domains guides.
+You can test a Fastly service on your local machine by using curl and testing setup before changing domains.

 - If you have multiple hostnames on the same domain (e.g.,

 app.example.com), you can use a DNS wildcard record (